 Applications must be submitted online.
 Students must submit their part of the application materials to their department at least two weeks prior to the Graduate College deadline.
 Students should check with their department as soon as possible for departmental deadlines as well as inform them they intend to apply.
 Applications submitted by the student (and not someone in the department such as the DGS, DEO or grad coordinator) will be voided and not considered.

-Applications are due February 18, 2021 for summer awards.
+The deadline for submissions for Summer 2024 awards is Wednesday, February 14, 2024, at 5pm.
+Submissions will be accepted accepted in Workflow beginning Monday, January 29, 2024.
 Departments may nominate (in rank order) one student for every seven students in their MFA programs, up to a maximum of seven students.
 Students may only receive the award one time during their MFA program.